 The Constructive Finance & Investment Co, led by Edward de Stein (1887 – 1965), acquired the entire share capital of Gallaher for several million pounds in 1929, and offered shares to the public.

-A new factory was established at East Wall, Dublin in 1929 for £250,000.
+A new factory was established at East Wall, Dublin for £250,000 in 1929.
 The East Wall factory was closed with the loss of 400 jobs, following the introduction of a tariff on firms not majority-owned by Irish residents, in 1932.

 Gallaher acquired Peter Jackson in 1934.
 The firm manufactured Du Maurier cigarettes, which was the first popular filter-tip brand in Britain.
 Gallaher also acquired the International Tobacco Company, which brought the Nelson cigarette brand.

 E Robinson & Son, manufacturers of Senior Service cigarettes, was acquired in 1937.
 The brand was very successful in the Manchester area, but Robinson’s had lacked the capital to take the brand nationwide.